arunrajan2023/sp_score/README.md

 ## sp_score

-A code to produce the probability to synthesize a polymer given its smiles string and monomers.
+A code to produce the probability to synthesize a polymer given smiles strings of it and its monomers.

 # Year: 2022